sait-wbdv/winter-2024/src/lib/content/posts/command-line-basics.md

 status: published
 ---

+<h2> Introduction to Command line - Important Concepts</h2>

+**Operating System**: supports the core functionality of a computer, peripherals and applications.
+Examples are Mac OS, Windows, Linux

+**Unix and Linux**:
+    - Unix is a type of OS
+    - Linux is an evolved GNU free version of Unix and runs on all Macos systems.

+**Application**: A program set to perform specific tasks.
+It usually runs within an operating system.

+**Shell**: A user interface for both OS and Applications.
+There are 2 types:
+    - GUI – Graphical user interfaces – allows apps to run using peripherals and a designed interface e.g apple macOS and photoshop.
+    - CLI – Command Line interface – text input/output interface/interloper for an OS or an application

+**Terminal**: The terminal is a text interface for executing text-based programs.

+**Command Line**: Is the literal line for entering CLI commands used to interact with the OS, apps or smaller script and tools.

+**Command line syntax**: each syntax broken down into:
+    - Commands
+    - Options
+    - Parameters

+---

-**Notice**: The examples below start with a `$`.
+**Note**: The examples below start with a `$`.
 DO NOT include this when typing commands; it's there to represent the command prompt.

 ---